SoftwareAG/c8y-docs/src/documents/guides/java/developing-microservice.html.md

 ## Maven plugin

-The package module provides maven plugin to prepare a ZIP file required by the microservice deployment, with simple configuration.
+The package module provides maven plugin to prepare a zip file required by the microservice deployment, with simple configuration.
 The build requires an executable jar.
 To create one, a developer can use spring-boot-maven-plugin.

 An example with minimum configuration is presented below: